balthier82/queryconnector/help/Examples.md

 }
 ```
 (download the **jars/queryconnector.jar** to allow the compilation performs correctly).
-Following an example on how compile and run the java example (for windows):
+Here's an example on how compile and run the java example (for windows):

 ```bat
 rem java must be 32 bit version